 Facing intense scrutiny over harming young kids’ mental health, Instagram CEO Adam Mosseri has defended the platform’s impacts on teens, saying that the photo-sharing platform “quite frankly wasn’t designed” for people between the ages of 13 and 17.

-Testifying for the first time at a US Senate hearing in Washington, D.C., on Wednesday after leaked internal research at Meta showed that the photo-sharing app could harm its young users, Mosseri said that “respectfully, I don’t believe that research suggests that our products are addictive”.
+At a US Senate hearing in Washington, D.C., on Wednesday after leaked internal research at Meta showed that the photo-sharing app could harm its young users, Mosseri said, “respectfully, I don’t believe that research suggests that our products are addictive”.

 “We know that 10- to 12-year-olds are onlinea We know that they want to be on platforms like Instagram.
 And Instagram quite frankly wasn’t designed for them,” he said during the hearing.